A/Prof. Erik Streed

 Institute of Glycomics

-School of Natural Sciences, Gold Coast Campus, Building G24 Room 2.12
+School of Science and Environment, Gold Coast Campus, Building G24 Room 2.12

 Since my appointment as the first physicist on the Gold Coast, I have taught physics, mathematics, and engineering courses.
 In 2011 I received the Queensland Young Tall Poppy Science Award from the Premier.
 I received my BSc in Physics from the California Institute of Technology, with senior thesis work at NASA’s Jet Propulsion Laboratory.
 My PhD in Physics from Massachusetts Institute of Technology was for research with Prof. W. Ketterle (Nobel 2001) on Bose-Einstein condensate, an ultracold quantum state of matter.